 Fishing at lake Weidachsee

 When it’s not raining cats and dogs and you are a little “waterproof”, my penultimate tip is the lake Weidachsee in Leutasch.
 Here you can catch your own fish without a fishing license.
 The equipment can be rented there.
 And of course, the pride to have a fish on the line is for free!

 Sieh dir diesen Beitrag auf Instagram an

 Last but not least my rain suggestions that are especially funny with the family and groups.
 Well protected from wet weather, you can play billiards and bowl without noticing how time flies.
-We also have a cinema in Seefeld where you can snuggle up and a Casino to try your luck.
+You can also try your luck in the Casino.